vrerv/md-to-notion/README.md

 ## Features

-- [x] Upload markdown files to Notion pages with hierarchy
+- Upload markdown files to Notion pages with hierarchy
-- [x] Update existing pages if the file name is same. only update changed blocks.
+- Update existing pages if the file name is same. only update changed blocks.
-- [x] internal links are converted to Notion page links
+- Replace local link to Notion page link automatically
-- [ ] Upload images to Notion
+- Replace local link using custom replacement

 ## Usage